CescFe/book-publishing-api-spec/.github/ISSUE_TEMPLATE/api-change.md

 ---
 name: 💡 Feature Request
-about: Implement a new feature or enhancement for the repository
+about: Implement a change for the API specification
-title: '[FEAT] '
+title: '[API] '
-labels: feat
+labels: api-change
 assignees: FrancescFe
 ---